BANPUMP-team/simeck-tea/README.md

 This thing is easy on memory, uses 15 rounds and passes dieharder, ent, NIST and AIS31 randomness tests.

 It seems suitable for very low power devices.
-The avalanche property holds already for 3 by 3 rounds.
+The avalanche property holds for 3 by 3 rounds.

+This implementation does not require libargon2 for key derivation, being envisioned for embedded devices or IoT.

 # NIST standard tests for 3 by 5:
     188/188 tests passed successfully both the analyses.